zvxzdx/runeforge-wiki-ru/core-guides/tools/adobe/photoshop.md

 ### Installation
 1. Close Photoshop.
 2. Extract the plugin .zip file you downloaded.
-3. Copy the desired plugin from one of the folders depending on your system:
+3. Copy the desired plugin from one of the folders depending on if you are using a 64bit or a 32bit version of windows:
 <kbd style="background-color:#343942"> .../IntelTextureWorks_1.0.4\Plugins\x64\IntelTextureWorks.8bi</kbd>
 <kbd style="background-color:#343942">	 .../IntelTextureWorks_1.0.4\Plugins\Win32\IntelTextureWorks.8bi</kbd>
 4. Paste the plugin into the appropriate Photoshop Plugin folder.